 What is the issue you would like the board to address and why?
-2. What is the issue you would like the board to address and why?

 The Eastside Setnet Fishery historically primarily harvests Sockeye Salmon, their target stock.
 A stock that they have harvested for over 140 years.
 The 2023 Upper Cook Inlet Eastside Setnet fishery season began with an unprecedented full closure.